AuraPy/tmprs/README.md

 ## Installation

-TMPRS has *not* been packaged for any operating systems or linux distributions yet.
-If you'd like to use it, you'll have to clone the repository and compile the application.
+TMPRS 0.0.1 has now been packaged for RPM!
+You can install the RPM from the [releases](https://github.com/AuraPy/tmprs/releases).

-TMPRS is being packaged for RPM soon.